 According to Jim Lukaszewski, in a crisis, effective decisions and actions must precede communication.
 The reality is that once the instant of crisis has occurred, the process of recovery has begun.
 Recovery can be quite complicated and lengthy.
-The operational response goal is to put the focus truly on the first 1-3 hours of a crisis to assure that tone, tempo, scope, and intent are established powerfully and constructively.
-Emergency communication response priorities must address appropriate operational action and match the expectations of all potential audiences who could be affected or afflicted by your actions or by the crisis situation.
+The operational response goal is to put the focus truly on the first 1-3 hours of a crisis.
+This will then assure that tone, tempo, scope, and intent are established powerfully and constructively.
+Emergency communication response priorities must also address appropriate operational action.
+In addition to this, it must match the expectations of all potential audiences who could be affected or afflicted by your actions or by the crisis situation.

 Emergencies require nearly simultaneous communication activity in all priority response areas.
 Effective execution is a primary concern precisely because time is limited.
 The more promptly actions are taken in response, the more quickly recovery can occur and production of victims can cease.

 A five-level strategy makes communication a process that management can understand, relate to, and, most importantly, buy into.
 Sensible response strategies lead to sensible communication actions.
 Such a set of priorities:

 - Is the most effective way to contain, control, and reduce the visibility impact of emergent situations

 - Tends to reduce the ability of the media to alter the outcomes of crisis situations